ampeachy/ampeachy/README.md

 ✨ Welcome to my cozy corner on GitHub.

 I’m exploring AI, creative workflows, and thoughtful systems that make life feel calmer, effecient, and more enjoyable.
-This space is where curiosity meets intention — small experiments 🧪,  exploring/learning 👩🏽‍💻, and projects that grow over time.
+This space is where curiosity meets intention — small experiments 🧪,  exploring/learning 👩🏽‍💻, and projects that evolve over time.

 🧐 Currently interested in:
 - AI as a creative and organizational partner